cuspaceflight/CamPyRoS/README.md

 - Use of live wind data
 - Variable mass and moments of inertia models

+For a fuller documatation see the docs [here](https://cusf-simulation.github.io/CamPyRoS-Docs/)

 ## Getting started
 Download the repo and unzip into your preferred location, if you want to use this like a normal library (i.e. not just from within this directory you will need to move the CamPyRoS folder to your system path).
 Then install the dependencies as below:
 ### Anaconda (recommended)